Benefits and Credits for Newcomers to Canada

 • Some provincial benefits are based on your income tax returns

-If you are a newcomer to Canada and want to get the GST/HST credit, fill out and send Form RC151, GST/HST Credit Application for Individuals Who Become Residents of Canada, for the year you became a resident of Canada.
+If you are a newcomer to Canada and want to get the GST/HST credit, fill out and send RC151 Canada Groceries and Essentials Benefit Application for Individuals Who Become Residents of Canada, for the year you became a resident of Canada.

 Do you need more help filing taxes?

-There are many community organizations that are hosting free virtual tax clinics.
+Many community organizations host free virtual tax clinics.
 Volunteers from the Community Volunteer Income Tax Program may be able to help you complete and file your taxes for free by videoconference, phone, or through a document drop-off arrangement.
-To find a free tax clinic in your area, please check the national directory or call 211.
+To find a free tax clinic in your area, please check the program listing or contact Ontario211.

 For More Information